karkman/MetagenomeCourse2019/MetagenomePart1.md

 Copy it to your local machine as earlier and look how well the trimming went.

 ## Assembly
-Let's assemble first one seagull sample and one goose sample an then all six samples together (co-assembly).
-We will use tool Megahit for the assembly https://github.com/voutcn/megahit.
+We will assemble all 10 samples together (co-assembly) and use [Megahit assembler](https://github.com/voutcn/megahit) for the job.
+In addition, we will use MetaQuast to get some statistics about our assembly.

 Megahit is an ultra fast assembly tool for metagenomics data.
 It is installed to CSC and be loaded with following commands:
 ```
 module purge
 module load intel/16.0.0
 module load megahit
 ```
-module purge is needed to remove wrong Python versions you might have loaded in earlier today.
+module purge is needed to remove wrong Python versions you might have loaded earlier today.

 Assembling metagenomic data can be very resource demanding and we need to do it as a batch job.
 As we want to do both individual and co-assemblies the R1 and R2 reads need to be merged into two files with `cat`